Paper Trading

-Altrady’s Paper Trading facility allows traders to practise trading, test and compare strategies, explore exchanges, run bots and place all types of orders on all of the spot exchanges Altrady supports.
+Altrady's Paper Trading facility allows traders to practise trading, test and compare strategies, explore exchanges, run bots and place all types of orders on the spot and futures exchanges Altrady supports.

 An Introduction to Altrady's Paper Trading